AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 Credits to the team of HarbourMasters for making it possible. https://github.com/HarbourMasters/2ship2harkinian

+## Also you can download the distributable version up here.
+Download > download.zip

 ## 1. Prerequisites:

 - Raspberry Pi 5 (Have not tested any older model) Raspberry Pi OS 64-bit (Debian Bookworm)